Egypt tour: escorted small group history & cultural tour of Egypt

 Accommodation: Sonesta St. George Hotel or similar

 This morning, we drive to the West Bank of the Nile and visit the wondrous Valley of the Kings, a vast city of the dead where the magnificent tombs of 62 pharaohs have been discovered.
 The tombs were carved deep into the desert rock, richly decorated, and filled with treasures for the afterlife of the pharaohs.
-We visit several of the tombs including Ramose tomb, Deir el Medina, and the Valley of the Nobles.
-Located in the Theban Necropolis, these are the burial places of some of the powerful courtiers and persons of the ancient city.
+We visit several of the key tombs of the Pharaohs including Ramose tomb, Deir el Medina, and the Valley of the Nobles.
+A highlight of this day in the Valley of the Kings is a visit to the Tomb of Tutankhamun.
+The group Located in the Theban Necropolis, these are the burial places of some of the powerful courtiers and persons of the ancient city.
 We end our tour with a boat transfer back to the East bank of the Nile and then transfer to our hotel for dinner.

 Accommodation: Sonesta St. George Hotel or similar